 Membership Grade: Professional Member

 I have been a professional indexer since 1998 and have indexed hundreds of books for over 30 different publishers.
-I originally qualified as a librarian, but have now retrained as a gardener and combine this work with indexing.
-My qualifications include a philosophy degree, postgraduate diploma in librarianship/information management, diploma in adult education, RHS Level 3 & WRAGS horticulture training.
+My qualifications include BA (hons) philosophy, postgraduate diploma in librarianship and information management, diploma in adult education, RHS Level 3 horticulture.
 My specialisms include:

-Gardening and horticulture, including garden design, garden history, botany, landscape architecture, land management
+Gardening and horticulture, including garden design, garden history, landscape architecture, practical gardening

 Food, cookery and nutrition

-I am a professional gardener, trained at Waterperry School of Horticulture and Chenies Manor.
-Gardening books are my favourites to index, whether they are on practical horticulture, garden history or design.
+I have worked as a gardener at Chenies Manor and enjoy indexing books on practical horticulture, garden history and design.
 I also have an interest in wildlife gardening and vegetable growing, and a good knowledge of botanical plant names.
 Recent indexes include Place-Making: The Art of Capability Brown by John Phibbs (Historic England).

 Indexes include Landscape Architecture and Environmental Sustainability by Joshua Zeunert (Bloomsbury) and The Routledge Companion to Landscape Studies by Peter Howard and Ian Thompson (Routledge).

-I am a philosophy graduate with over 20 years’ experience of indexing nearly 100 books in all areas of philosophy, mostly for an academic-level readership.
+I am a philosophy graduate and have indexed over 100 books in this area, mostly for an academic-level readership.
 I have a particular interest in ethics, applied philosophy and political philosophy.
 Indexes include Central Works of Philosophy, Volumes 1 to 5 ed.
-John Shand (Acumen), Nietzsche: An Introduction by Gianni Vattimo (Continuum), The New Pragmatism by Alan Malakowski (Routledge), Interventions in Contemporary Thought by Gabriel Rockhill (EUP), Adventures in Transcendental Materialism by Adrian Johnston (EUP).
+John Shand (Acumen), Nietzsche: An Introduction by Gianni Vattimo (Continuum), The New Pragmatism by Alan Malakowski (Routledge), Interventions in Contemporary Thought by Gabriel Rockhill (EUP), Adventures in Transcendental Materialism by Adrian Johnston (EUP), Deleuze, Guattari and the Art of Multiplicity eds.
+Radek Przedpelski and S. E. Wilmer (EUP).

 Indexes include Walking Home by Claire Balding (Penguin) and Hidden Histories: A Spotter’s Guide to the British Landscape by Mary Ann Ochota (Frances Lincoln).

-My indexes in this field include The Edinburgh Companion to the Short Story in English (EUP), An Introduction to English Poetry by James Fenton (Penguin), How Good is Your Grammar? by John Sutherland (Short Books) and Writing Nature in Cold War America by Sarah Daw (EUP).
+Indexes include The Edinburgh Companion to the Short Story in English, Literary Manuscript Culture in Romantic Britain by Kate Levy, An Introduction to English Poetry by James Fenton, How Good is Your Grammar? by John Sutherland, The Libyan Novel by Charis Olszok and Writing Nature in Cold War America by Sarah Daw.

 I have indexed many food and drink titles, both cookery books and others.
-Titles include Gastrophysics by Charles Spence.
+Titles include Gastrophysics by Charles Spence and Feel Great, Lose Weight by Rangan Chatterjee.

-Cookery books indexed include Fitter, Healthier, Happier by Kate Ferdinand, Passione by Gennaro Contaldo, and a recent series of four Raw Munchies vegan cookery books by Reut Barak.
+Cookery books indexed include Fitter, Healthier, Happier by Kate Ferdinand, Passione by Gennaro Contaldo, One Pot Vegan by Roxy Pope and Ben Pook , and a series of four Raw Munchies cookery books by Reut Barak.

 Indexes include Top Dog by Kate Bendix (Short Books).